Yah Mo B There: Cover versions

 In 1988, R&B singer Jon Gibson covered "Yah Mo B There" on his Change of Heart album, released via Frontline Records.
 The pop record featured the emerging rap artist MC Hammer.

 In 1996, "Yah Mo B There" was covered by Louise Seville, and released in the United Kingdom.

 In 2005, British singer Steve Brookstein covered a slightly re-written version of the song with BeBe Winans, for his Heart and Soul album.

+In 2017, Melbourne based electronic artist Paradise Box covered the song for his 'Hookup" EP on UK label Crimes Of The Future.

 In 2021, American rock band Electric Six covered the song for their Streets of Gold album.

 In popular culture

 The song was referred to in the 2005 film The 40-Year-Old Virgin.
 The main characters work in an electronics store in which a Michael McDonald concert DVD has constantly been playing on the TVs for two years.
 A salesman, David (played by Paul Rudd), has developed an intense hatred of the DVD and tells the manager, "Nothing against him [Michael McDonald], but if I hear 'Yah Mo B There' one more time, I'm gonna 'yah mo' burn this place to the ground!"

 In the comedy web series, Yacht Rock, Ingram and McDonald write "Yah Mo" after mishearing Kenny Loggins say "Yeah, I'll be there" while eating an apple, and talking on a cordless telephone.

 In the animated TV series American Dad!, the song was used in the episode "Home Wrecker" as a favorite of Principal Lewis, and sung by Steve and his friends.